ericksqueiroz/smartmarketing/app/public/wp-content/plugins/chaty/readme.txt

 * SMS - add your phone number, and let your visitors send you a direct SMS via their mobile devices.

 * Instagram button - add your Instagram username and allow your visitors to chat with you using Instagram direct or just follow you

+* TikTok (Tik Tok) button - add your TikTok handle and let your visitors find your TikTok profile and engage with you

 * Twitter button - add your Twitter handle and let your visitors chat with your using Twitter messages, or just twit and follow you